 Lauren is in a relationship with her girlfriend Hailey.
 Lauren’s family doesn’t know that yet, not even that she’s into girls.
 When Lauren is going home for Thanksgiving, with Hailey, she wants to come out.
 But it proves to be very difficult.

 Especially since her mom doesn’t like surprises.
-And Austin, Lauren’s (male) friend, and roommate decides to crash the party unexpectedly.
+And Austin, Lauren’s (male) friend, and roommate decides to join the party unexpectedly.
 He is very loved by the family, so that doesn’t help either.

-Lez Bomb might be a movie full of clichés, but we love how this lesbian Christmas movie delivers a message of love, acceptance, and tolerance.
+Lez B0mb might be a movie full of clichés, but we love how this lesbian Christmas movie delivers a message of love, acceptance, and tolerance.

 In reviews, we read people think Hailey is too pushy, by pushing Lauren to come out to her family.
 But I myself needed that little push too.
 And I’m happy my girlfriend gave me that little push.
 Otherwise, I would have never come out of the closet (or way later), and I felt relieved that I did.
 Though I also want to say it’s important to come out when you are ready.